davis7887/Google-Data-Analytics-Capstone/README.md

 ### Background:

-Bellabeat is a high-tech manufacturer of beautifully-designed health-focused smart products for women since 2013.
-Inspiring and empowering women with knowledge about their own health and habits, Bellabeat has grown rapidly and quickly positioned itself as a tech-driven wellness company for females.

-The co-founder and Chief Creative Officer, Urška Sršen is confident that an analysis of non-Bellebeat consumer data (ie. FitBit fitness tracker usage data) would reveal more opportunities for growth.
+Bellabeat is a high-tech manufacturer of health products for women.
+Cofounder and Chief Creative Officer, Urška Sršen, has asked the Bellabeat marketing analytics team to analyze smart device fitness data from their users to potentially open new opportunities for growth.¶

 ### Business Task:

-Analyze FitBit Fitness Tracker App data to gain insights into how consumers are using the FitBit app and discover trends and insights for Bellabeat marketing team.
+What patterns and trends are found in smart device usage that apply to Bellabeat's customers, and how will these trends effect future marketing strategies?

 ### Business Objectives:

 What are the trends identified?
 How could these trends apply to Bellabeat customers?
 How could these trends help influence Bellabeat marketing strategy?

 Tools:
-Python for Data Cleaning, Data Transformation, Data Visualisation and Data Analysis
+R for data cleaning, analysis, visualization and transformation.

 ### Data Set: